 Welcome to Ethical Rights

-Ethical Rights will be surveying voluntary euthanasia advocates in 2020 on many of the ethical, policy/regulatory and individual considerations that arise or should arise in the public debate on voluntary assisted dying (VAD).
-Respondents’ views will be sought on many issues, including for example, whether VAD should be a right for all adults, whether being terminally ill should be a necessary eligibility criterion for regulated VAD, and the role of doctors, if any, in assisted dying.
+Ethical Rights is currently surveying voluntary euthanasia advocates on many of the ethical, policy/regulatory and individual considerations that arise in the public debate on voluntary assisted dying (VAD).
+Respondents’ views are being sought on many issues, including for example, whether VAD should be a human right for all adults, whether being terminally ill should be a necessary eligibility criterion for regulated VAD, and whether doctors have a role, if any, in assisted dying.

-David Swanton developed this survey and sought comment from colleagues in Exit International and Dying with Dignity organisations in Australia and elsewhere.
+David Swanton developed this survey, taking on board comments from colleagues in Exit International and Dying with Dignity organisations in Australia and elsewhere.
 David is grateful to Exit for encouraging the survey's development and for providing survey resources.
 David would like to acknowledge the excellent advice and support provided by Dr Wendy Gunthorpe, Straight Talk Consulting, on the survey methodology.

 Ethical Rights Overview